1. When are Translator applications due?

 18. Is there anything else I should know?

 We encourage all applicants to carefully review the NOFO and include all required sections, including Section V that provides instructions to peer reviewers on how they should score your application.

 1. What are UG3/UH3 and U44 awards, and how do they compare to an R01 grant?

 The UG3/UH3 is a phased cooperative agreement mechanism.
 The U44 is a phased Small Business Innovation Research (SBIR) cooperative agreement mechanism.
 BP MedTech uses the UG3/UH3 and U44 awards to pay for work that will be conducted by the Principal Investigator (PI) for translation-stage projects.
 The UG3 phase and U44 Phase I support the PI's activities for non-clinical testing to support an Investigational Device Exemption (IDE) submission for the clinical study or an Institutional Review Board (IRB) Non-Significant Risk (NSR) designation.
 The UH3 phase and U44 Phase II support subsequent clinical study work leading to a larger clinical study that will lead to either a marketing application or use of the clinical experience to inform device design decisions.
-BP MedTech applicants can request up to four years of UG3 or U44 Phase I support.
+BP MedTech applicants can request up to four years of UG3 support.
+For the U44, applicants can request up to 2 years for Phase I and up to 3 years for Phase II support.
 The combined duration of the UG3 and UH3 awards (or, in the case of U44, Phase I and II awards) cannot exceed five years.

 2. If I plan to use BP MedTech resources, do I need to budget for them, and how?